 GLA, or gamma linolenic acid, stimulates brown fat activity to burn calories for energy.
 These calories come from existing unhealthy white fat.

 CLA helps to prevent the accumulation of white fat, while GLA helps to burn off existing white fat.
 Because of this many people feel that the combination of CLA and GLA have a synergistic effect.

 Essential fatty acids, or EFAs, are essential nutrients that the body can’t produce itself — a person only gets these nutrients from food.
 EFAs are polyunsaturated fats, which are considered the “good” fats.

 There are two families of EFAs.
 The first, the omega-6 family, are discussed here in this article — both CLA and GLA are omega-6 fatty acids.

 The other family is the omega-3 EFAs.
-The three main omega-3 fatty acids are alpha-linolenic acid, or ALA, docosahexaenoic acid, or DHA, and eicosapentaenoic acid, or EPA.
+The three main omega-3 fatty acids are alpha-linolenic acid (ALA), docosahexaenoic acid, (DHA), and eicosapentaenoic acid (EPA).
 ALA is found mainly in plant oils such as flaxseed oil, while DHA and EPA are found primarily in fish and other seafood.

 Many of the same people who feel the omega-6 fatty acids CLA and GLA should be taken together also feel that omega-3 fatty acids should be taken along with omega-6 fatty acids.
-The supplement Lipidex by SAN Nutrition is an example of a good supplement for fatty acids — it includes both the omega-6 fatty acids discussed in this post.
-There’s CLA from CLA oil and GLA from borage seed oil.
-Additionally, the supplement includes omega-3 fatty acids from flaxseed oil and fish oil.
+The supplement Omegalyze Advanced by Species Nutrition is an example of a good supplement for fatty acids — it includes both the omega-6 fatty acids discussed in this post (CLA and GLA).
+Additionally, the supplement includes omega-3 fatty acids from fish oil.